envisioning/vocab/vocab/attention-block.md

 ---
 category: ARCH, CORE
+generality:
+- 0.85
+- 0.845
+- 0.84
+- 0.835
+- 0.83
+- 0.825
+- 0.82
 slug: attention-block
 summary: Core component in neural networks, particularly in transformers, designed to selectively focus on the most relevant parts of an input sequence when making predictions.
 title: Attention Block
 ---